frobnitzem/psik_api/README.md

          }
        }

-   here, each entry maps a queue name (e.g. "default") to a `psik.Config` object.

 3. Start the server.
 This can be done either directly by ssh-tunneling to a login node, or indirectly